legtvar/kafe/Docs/manual/getting-started.md

 ## Running locally

+You can run KAFE locally either directly on your machine or through Docker.
+If you run into issues, check the instructions below and [Troubleshooting](./troubleshooting.md).

 ### Without Docker

 These instructions explain, how to run KAFE on your local machine, **not in a Docker container**.